shefihu/cardinfra-assessment/README.md

 These changes would make the codebase more maintainable and scalable, especially for larger projects.

+## Note on Testing

+No tests were written for this assessment project due to time constraints.
+However, I am proficient in testing React applications using Jest, React Testing Library, and Cypress, and would implement comprehensive test coverage in a production environment.
+This would include:

+- Unit tests for individual components
+- Integration tests for component interactions
+- End-to-end tests for critical user flows
+- Snapshot tests for UI consistency

+For a production application, I would implement a testing strategy that includes all of these test types, focusing on critical business logic and user flows.

 ## Installation

 1. Clone the repository: